StessyG/Amazon_Vine_Analysis/README.md

        How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
+ - There was a total of 170,404 five-star reviews
  - There were 1,604 five-star Vine reviews
- - There were 16,8800 five-star non-Vine reviews
+ - There were 168,800 five-star non-Vine reviews

 ![image1](https://github.com/StessyG/Amazon_Vine_Analysis/blob/fa30361dc4ad281a797c54d0e000b6850d3ab785/images/image1.png)

        What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
- - There was a total of 170,404 five-star reviews
  - The percentage of five-star Vine reviews over total five-star reviews was 0.94%
  - The percentage of five-star non-Vine reviews over total five-star reviews was 99.06%